-Haiti is a Caribbean country that occupies one third of La Española (Hispaniola), an island that it shares with the Dominican Republic.
+Haiti is a Caribbean country that occupies one third of La Española (Hispaniola), an island it shares with the Dominican Republic.

-Since then, different gangs had taken the streets of Port-au-Prince, the capital of Haiti, with violence escalating to unprecedented levels.
+Since then, various different gangs had taken the streets of Port-au-Prince, the capital of Haiti, with violence escalating to unprecedented levels.

 The earthquake from 2010

 In 2010, a 7.0 earthquake shook the capital of Haiti for 35 seconds, killing thousands of people and leaving 1/3 of Port-au-Prince’s population completely homeless.
 By that time, Haiti was already one of the poorest countries in the world, so you can imagine how devastating this natural disaster was for Haitians.
-In fact, they say that the country has never recovered from it and, with all its current social and political issues, the result is one of the most fragile countries in this planet.
+In fact, they say that the country has never recovered from it and, what with all its current social and political issues, the result is one of the most fragile countries on the planet.

-Let me put this into perspective.
+Let me put things into perspective.